 Amanda Williams is a visual artist who trained as an architect at Cornell University.
 She is best known for her series, "Color(ed) Theory," exhibited at Chicago’s inaugural Architecture Biennial, in which she painted the exterior of soon-to-be-demolished houses on the south side using a culturally charged color palette as a way to mark the pervasiveness of vacancy and blight in black urban communities.
 Amanda’s practice blurs the distinction between art and architecture.
 Her projects use color as a lens to highlight the complexities of the politics of race, place and value in cities.
 The landscapes in which she operates are the visual residue of the invisible policies and forces that have misshaped most inner cities.

-This event is part of the Fall 2017 Architecture Lecture Series.
+This event is part of the Fall 2017 Architecture Lecture Series, and it is open to the public!
 Information about other lectures in the series can be viewed here.